-A format 1 SEARCH statement executes a serial search beginning at the current index setting.
-When the search begins, if the value of the index-name associated with identifier-1 is not greater than the highest possible occurrence number, the following actions take place:
+The SEARCH statement executes a serial search beginning at the current setting of the search index.

+When the search begins, if the value of the index associated with identifier-1 is not greater than the highest possible occurrence number, the following actions take place:

-- The condition(s) in the WHEN phrase are evaluated in the order in which they are written. - If none of the conditions is satisfied, the index-name for identifier-1 is increased to correspond to the next table element, and step 1 is repeated. - If upon evaluation, one of the WHEN conditions is satisfied, the search is terminated immediately, and the imperative-statement associated with that condition is executed.
-The index-name points to the table element that satisfied the condition.
-If NEXT SENTENCE is specified, control passes to the statement following the closest period. - If the end of the table is reached (that is, the incremented index-name value is greater than the highest possible occurrence number) without the WHEN condition being satisfied, the search is terminated, as described in the next paragraph.
+- The conditions in the WHEN phrase are evaluated in the order in which they are written. - If none of the conditions is satisfied, the index for identifier-1 is increased to correspond to the next table element, and step 1 is repeated. - If upon evaluation one of the WHEN conditions is satisfied, the search is terminated immediately, and the imperative-statement-2 associated with that condition is executed.
+The index points to the table element that satisfied the condition.
+If NEXT SENTENCE is specified, control passes to the statement following the closest period.

+• If the end of the table is reached (that is, the value of the incremented index is greater than the highest possible occurrence number) without the WHEN condition being satisfied, the search is terminated.

-If, when the search begins, the value of the index-name associated with identifier-1 is greater than the highest possible occurrence number, the search immediately ends, and, if specified, the AT END imperative-statement is executed.
+If, when the search begins, the value of the index-name associated with identifier-1 is greater than the highest possible occurrence number, the search terminates immediately.

+When the search terminates, if the AT END phrase is specified, imperative-statement-1 is executed.
 If the AT END phrase is omitted, control passes to the next statement after the SEARCH statement.